-After successfully obtaining financial recoveries in the millions for unpaid overtime for over one hundred and fifty salaried Hartford employees who processed claims, former and current Sedgwick employees have retained Lytle & Barszcz to represent them in lawsuits for unpaid overtime.
+After successfully obtaining financial recoveries in the millions for unpaid overtime for salaried Hartford employees who processed claims, and successfully obtaining $5.6 million in financial recoveries for salaried Sedgwick employees processing claims, Lytle & Barszcz continues to assist former and or current Sedgwick employees in lawsuits for unpaid overtime.

 What are the Sedgwick class actions?